ARC-0251 Collection on Bob Leefe, 1970-2002, 0.07 l.f.

-The collection spans the years 1970-1977 and consists of six photographs of recording engineer Bob Leefe, one CD of his recordings, and several clippings.
+The collection spans the years 1970 to 2002 and consists of six photographs of recording engineer Bob Leefe, one CD of his recordings, several clippings, and correspondence from his son, Eric Leefe.

 ARC-0252 Abigail Reeves Collection, 1980-1989, undated, 0.42 l.f.